 In our times, however, as the community has come to include Sephardim from a variety of backgrounds, there is a feeling among many that this is a lovely custom that elevates the Rosha Hashanah meal, providing a pleasant and tangible focus for our prayers for the coming year, as long as it is not ascribed inappropriate powers.

 In New York the custom was included (as optional) by the Revd.
 Dr. David de Sola Poole in the prayer book he prepared for the Union of Sephardic Congregations , in 1954.
 The precise text and order used seems to be de Sola Poole’s own invention.
-Click his photo (left) for the Hebrew/English text.
+Click his photo (left) or here for the Hebrew/English text.

 In his 1987 publication “Home Ceremonies”, Dayan Pinchas Toledano included (as optional) the custom of Rabbi Yoseph Haim of Baghdad (Ben Ish Hai).
-Click the photo on the right for the Hebrew/English text from this publication (includes an illustration by me for use at the table).
+Click the photo on the right or here for the Hebrew/English text from this publication (includes an illustration by me for use at the table).

 Tur comments that communities have always added to the list of simanim; for which reason, many Ashkenazim eat Zimmes (sweet carrots) since the Yiddish word for carrot is mehren, which is similar to the word mehr or ‘more’.

 Rabbi Moshe Feinstein of blessed memory is credited with suggesting peas for a “Peaceful year”.